wendyyzhu/tic-tac-toe/README.md

 The game is configured so that Player X starts and the game will let you know when it is Player O's turn.
-![Screenshot of the nought and cross](images/Start.png) Each player takes turns picking a block until one player gets three in a row.
+![Screenshot of the nought and cross](images/Start.png) Each player takes turns picking a block until one player gets three blocks in a row.
 If Player X wins, as promised, the sun comes out...
 ![Screenshot of what happens when Player X wins](images/Sun.png) If Player O wins, here comes the rain...
 ![Screenshot of what happens when Player O wins](images/Rain.png)